-The District's lease contracts include other payments, such as residual value guarantees and termination penalties, that are not included in the lease liability because they are not reasonably certain of being required.
+The District's SBITAs include other payments, such as termination penalties, that are not included in the subscriptions liability because they are not reasonably certain of being required.
 Modify as appropriate.
-Describe the existence, terms, and conditions of residual value guarantees.
-During the fiscal year ended June 30, 2022, the District recognized expenses of \$ for other payments not included in the measurement of the lease liabilities.
+During the fiscal year ended June 30, 2023, the District recognized expenses of \$\\\\\ for other payments not included in the measurement of the subscriptions liability.